Computer Systems and Networking

 You will develop skills in network design and management, the convergence of IT and telecommunications, embedded systems, computer hardware and software, real-time systems and IT technical support.
 Your focus will be on the design and support of distributed computer and telecommunications networks.

-A feature of this course is certification-based training with IT leaders such as Cisco.
-By the time you graduate, you will have the skills to expand the capabilities of networks already in place and build new ones.
+A feature of this course is certification-based training with IT leaders such as Cisco, through Innovation Central Perth at Curtin.
+By the time you graduate, you will have the skills to expand the capabilities of networks already in place and to build new ones.

 STAT entry STAT entry - The Special Tertiary Admissions Test (STAT) assesses competencies considered important for success at uni.
 These tests are provided by the Tertiary Institutions Service Centre (TISC) to help mature age candidates apply for certain courses.